 God is good.

-Taking possession means lots of preparation, painting, and paperwork.Sunday, October 31, 2021
+Taking possession means lots of preparation, painting, and paperwork.What a month!

 We have been praying for a new home for our church, a place we can begin anew after the double blow of hurricane Maria and the following Covid restrictions.